How To Do Color + Layer Like A Minimalist

 Buying colorful clothing items isn't a problem for me, it's how to style those items in a way that doesn't come across as too busy and distracting.
 Personally, my minimalism comes in the form of clean lines and negative space and less about a muted color palette, although...major heart eyes for a neutral outfit and interior space.

-And I know what you're all going to say... "these aren't even bright enough colors for spring!"
+I know what you're all going to say...
+"These aren't even bright enough colors for spring!"
 I know!
-Baby steps!
-I'm experimenting with comfortable prints and color and trying to marry them in a way that creates a flow that's sophisticated but still fun.
-Allow me to share with you my thought process here...
+Baby steps.
+I'm experimenting with comfortable prints and color and trying to marry them in a way that creates a flow that feels sophisticated but still fun.
+Allow me to share with you my thought process here.

-I always like to start with a base color, which would be black because of the lines in the sweater.
+I like to start with a base color, which would be black because of the lines in the sweater.
 Automatically, the print is easier on the eye and directs your eye seamlessly to the rest of the look.
-Initially, I was going to do a red turtleneck with this look but it was giving more fall vibes than spring, so I switched it out for this yellow cashmere blend turtleneck from Mango.
-Other colors like a pale pink, orange or even a lighter or brighter green would also work for a more springy feel.
+Initially, I was going to do a red turtleneck with this look but it was giving more fall vibes than spring, so I switched it out for this yellow cashmere blend turtleneck.
+Other colors like a pale pink, orange or even a lighter or brighter green would work for a more springy feel.
 Allowing the color to slightly peek out gives it that layered look which is so chic.
 Black boots to elogate the legs and another "pop of color" in the accessories, ties everything together.
-Pulling the hair away from the face just makes all these subtle aspects of the look just pop in the most polished, clean way and I live for it!
+Pulling the hair away from the face always makes all the subtle aspects of a look just pop in the most polished way and I live for it!

-I was so pleased with this look, that it has encouraged me to push the envelop just a bit more with different outfits and ideas.
-Hopefully this post is also motivating you to start building up your color confidence at your own comfort, of course.
-A good start is buying basics in colors you don't usually reach for, and try to incorporate it where you would usually do black or denim.
+I really enjoyed putting this look together.
+It has encouraged me to push the envelop a bit more with different outfits and ideas.
+Hopefully this post is also motivating for you to start building up your color confidence at your own comfort.
+A thought...?
+Buying basics in colors you don't usually reach for and trying to incorporate it where you would typically do black or denim.
 Until next time, sending you all the good vibes...

 Kondja